Page updated 13th September 2016

 small orchards, one in Cheeke Street and one in Spillars Lane during

 In 1889, the landlord, Mr Morgan umpired a 'married and singles' rounders match.
-The next landlord, Mr Welsman, appears to have encouraged both bagatelle in the house, and was involved in the Rovers Cycling Club by providing refreshments at various functions for them.
+The next encumbent, Mr Welsman, appears to have encouraged the playing of bagatelle in the house, and was also involved in the Rovers Cycling Club when he provided refreshments at various functions for their members.

 Here are some entries from the trade directories, listing some past tenants of the Honiton Inn:

 Mr Stockman, vendor - for sale notice Flying Post

 1816 - Franklin.
 J., honiton inn p.h. paris s - Pocket Journal